 The experienced Anaheim pedestrian accident lawyers at Bisnar Chase have a long and successful track record of protecting the rights of injured victims and their families.
-For more than 35 years, we have fought for the rights of injured victims in Orange County.
-We offer a free consultation online and have recovered hundreds of millions for our clients.
+For more than 40 years, we have fought for the rights of injured victims in Orange County.
+We offer a free consultation and have recovered $700 million in wins for our clients.